-You are invited to participate in a pilot curriculum development titled “Mapping space through
+You are invited to participate in a research project that is focused on a pilot curriculum development titled “Mapping space through

-iterature, rt, and eotechnology (GIS, GPS)” to engage young people in a correctional facility.
+literature, art, and geotechnology (GIS, GPS)” to engage young people in a correctional facility.
 Two researchers, Grady Hillman (Director, Center for Community Arts, School of Art and Design) and Niem Huynh (Department of Geography), faculty members at Texas State University-San Marcos, will be leading the instruction and activities of the project.
 Hillman may be reached at 512-467-8382 (gh24@txstate.edu) and Dr. Huynh may be reached at 512-245-1327 (nh19@txstate.edu).

 Arts Programs for Juvenile Offenders in Detention and Corrections: A Guide to Promising Practices published by the Office of Juvenile Justice and Delinquency Prevention and the National Endowment for the Arts documents the positive effects that arts programs can have on incarcerated youth including reduced incidents rates of misbehavior within the correctional setting and reduced rates of recidivism after release.
 Thus, the project is to explore ways to support student learning in a non-traditional way.

-ou have been selected to participate in this curriculum development because we would like your input in a curriculum that is practical.
+You have been selected because staff has determined that your behavior on the facility has been good, thus making you eligible to participate in extracurricular learning activities.
+There is a paucity of research on how adolescents in alternative learning facilities respond to interdisciplinary curricula.
+Thus, you have been selected to participate in this curriculum development because we would like your input in a curriculum that is practical.
 You will learn a portion of a school related subject (geography, social studies) as well as provide you with ways to express emotions (poetry, fiction, drama).
 We are asking for permission to include you in this pilot curriculum.
 There is no physical or emotional harm by participating in this study.
+Since staff is considered to be your guardian during your time at the facility, the staff supervisor will be asked to consent on your behalf.

 If you participate, you will be involved in an eight week sessions where Hillman and Huynh will lead the instructional activities at the correctional facility.
 Most of the sessions will take place at the correctional facility with exception of one.
 The final session will include a field trip into San Marcos town, guided by correctional supervisors and transported by facility van.

 If you choose to participate, you will be asked to participate in a group interview regarding your assessment of the pilot curriculum.
 The interview will take place in the final session and should take approximately 30 minutes.
 The group size will be 4 participants for each interview group and the discussion will be recorded with a mp3 player.
-Data collected in this study will be archived indefinitely in cabinets in the investigator’s (Dr. Huynh) office.
+Data collected in this research study will be archived indefinitely in cabinets in the investigator’s (Dr. Huynh) office.

 Any data and information collected will be confidential.
 Analyses of the interview may be published in journal articles or presented at national/international conferences but there will be no identifiable information (e.g., names) attached.
 If a quote is selected to be included in any material that will be made public, you will be asked for permission and a generic name “Participant 1” will be included.